 Mistake #2: Not structuring your campaign

 Creating one campaign with just one ad group and including all your keywords herein is a surefire way to waste a lot of money.
-AdWords is all about relevance and relevance is created with campaign structure.
+Google Ads is all about relevance and relevance is created with campaign structure.

-Relevance in AdWords is called Quality Score and it’s ranked on a scale of 1 to 10.
+Relevance in Google Ads is called Quality Score and it’s ranked on a scale of 1 to 10.
 If Google believes your ad and landing page are relevant and useful to someone looking at your ad then you’ll receive a higher quality score.